topquark22/Thermo55/README.md

 ## Hardware requirements

-You will need:
+It is possible to run a transmitter and receiver (RX configuration), or standalone.

-- 2x Arduino (pref.
-Nano 3) supporting analog input pins A6, A7
+The Arduino used as receiver (or standalone) must have analog input pins A6, A7 for setting the threshold.
+We used Nano v3.

-- 2x nRF24L01 radio modules (or preferably 2x Arduino Nano 3 + nRF24L01 integrated boards, as illustrated)
+You can operate with an external radio, of a Nano v3 + nRF24L01 integrated noard (as illustrated).

+You eill also need:
 - AdaFruit MAX31855 thermocouple amplifier breakout board (for transmitter)
 - Type K thermocouple wire
 - LCD 1602 display with I2C capability (for receiver)